 (2) An application for financial assistance under this section cannot be made more than 12 months after the applicant became a retired farmer.

-27. Financial assistance to retired farmers
+27. Approving applications made under s.
+26

 (1) The Authority may approve an application under section 26 on such terms and conditions as it thinks fit or may refuse the application.

 (2) The Authority is not to approve an application under section 26 for financial assistance by a retired farmer unless it is satisfied that the dwelling in respect of which the financial assistance is required is intended to be used as a home for the retired farmer and his or her dependants (if any).